 17. Designer Trapped – $195,515.20 for the year 2016

 Tasha from Designer Trapped is a former lawyer turned full time blogger.
 Most of her income comes from display ads, affiliate sales, course sales and product sales.
 She started her blog while her husband was working shift work as a fire fighter.
 Tasha was still working as a lawyer in a high stress sector (malpractice defense) and she was raising two very young twin daughters to top it off!
 Tasha is a great example that it is possible for the career ladies out there (who are also mamas) that you can make this blogging thing work.

 Are you ready to start your own blog now?

-As you can see from the blog income reports mentioned above, blogging is a real way to earn some real money and it can change your life for the better!
+As you can see from the blog income reports mentioned above, starting a blog is a real way to earn some real money and it can change your life for the better!

 If you want to take the steps needed to start blogging and make money with your blog, you can get the short step by step on how you can setup your own blog and be ready to start (in 10 minutes or less).

 In order to succeed you need stop waiting and doubting yourself (there’s no way around this).
 Take the first steps you need to get the life you really want.